 Croatia displays its colorful mix of cultures proudly while maintaining its unique feel.
 It is a relatively small country of around 4 million people.
 We found ourselves drawn in by the people above all else.
 There was something exceptional and impressive about the Croats.
 They have a wonderfully strong sense of community and family.
 It is core to their culture.

 These amazing Croats are incredibly resilient, proud, warm-hearted, gracious, and deeply religious.
 Their Catholic faith seeps from their very soul.
 Their strength, peacefulness, and joy of life won over our hearts and earned our most profound respect.
-Whether in the tiny medieval village or the big city, we found kind, friendly people along with warm hospitality that made us feel welcomed and engaged from start to finish.
+Whether in a tiny medieval village or a big city, we found kind, friendly people and warm hospitality.
+It made us feel welcomed and engaged from start to finish.

 Northern Croatia is home to Zagreb, the nation’s capital.
-A great place to fly into and for getting your bearings.
+A great place to fly into and get your bearings.
 Ease your way in before heading out to all the exotic locations scattered in the hills and along the vast coastlines.
 Zagreb is very much a European city.
 Cobblestone roads and concrete buildings fused side by side.
 Scattered with sights old and new, from churches to bunker tunnels made for war, bustling markets, and massive squares, you will find a unique and easily navigable city.
-We spent two days there, which was just enough time to see all we planned to.
+We spent two days there, just enough time to see all we had planned.

-The environs immediately around Zagreb are quite fascinating and unexpected.
-If you can, make the time to head out to Medvedgrad Castle within Medvednica Nature Park.
+The environs immediately around Zagreb are pretty fascinating and unexpected.
+If you can, take the time to head out to Medvedgrad Castle within Medvednica Nature Park.
 It is a short distance from the city but feels a million miles away.
 The park is a prime destination for local families.
 Croatian parents were there in droves taking their children out for day hikes.
 There were many more along the river enjoying a warm later October day.
-The strong sense of family in this country was obvious and potent that day.
+This country’s strong sense of family was front and present that day.
 Family is the core and center of Croatian life.

-It was time to move to our next destination of the Istria peninsula, where we were spending a few days in the old Roman town of Pula.
+It was time to move to our next destination, the Istria peninsula, where we spent a few days in the old Roman town of Pula.
 This region is southwest of Zagreb.
 The path to Pula is dotted with many medieval castles and villages.
 These quaint places were full of great-tasting local specialties that were shockingly inexpensive.
 Our meal experiences were always full of the warm hospitality we have come to expect from places like this in Europe.
 In Croatia, it seemed even more so.

 The Roman City of Pula

 We arrived in Pula for a few nights of Roman living, dining, and exploring.
-This city is complete with a Roman Amphitheater that is the 3rd largest globally and still actively used today.
+This city has a Roman Amphitheater that is the 3rd largest globally and is still actively used today.
 We wandered it at sunset, this massive place to ourselves, and what a treat it was.
-If that was not enough, do not forget about the ruined city walls, city gates, a temple or two with a later century hilltop fortress to take in the city views.
-It’s like a small version of Rome without all the tourists and people trying to sell you trinkets.
+If not enough, do not forget about the ruined city walls, city gates, a temple or two, and a hilltop fortress to take in the city views.
+It’s like a miniature version of Rome without all the tourists and people trying to sell you trinkets.
 The rain stopped as we arrived to make the most beautiful setting.
 Wandering the empty city at night, it was easy to imagine the days of the Romans.

-Good luck with parking, it is a traditional European city.
-Find a spot and start walking so you can spend your time taking in the sights, not making loops around the city.
+Good luck with parking; it is a traditional European city.
+Find a spot and start walking so you can spend time taking in the sights, not making loops around the city.
 Ryan adored Pula and wished we could have given it more time.
 We were so intrigued by it we dedicated a whole article to it.
 Check out our Pula Croatia Ultimate Travel Guide.

-From here, we made our way to explore the magical and varied cities of the western shores of the north Adriatic sea on the Istria Peninsula.
-Each with its own Venetian/Roman flair, they stick out of small peninsulas like a mini transplanted Venice or Cinque Terres.
-Rovinj and Porec are the most known ones, and they will not disappoint.
+From here, we made our way to explore the magical and varied cities of the western shores of the north Adriatic Sea on the Istria Peninsula.
+Each with its own Venetian/Roman flair, they stick out of small peninsulas like a mini transplanted Venice or Cinque Terre.
+Rovinj and Porec are the most known ones and will not disappoint.
 Charming in every way, we walked every alley, saw every clothesline (Joelle is obsessed with taking pics of hanging laundry in these places), and hidden courtyards.
 They are places to get the freshest seafood you can imagine right off the boat.
 These cities are relatively close together.
 With this in mind, we completed them all in a day.
-If there was more time, we could have easily spent a day at each while incorporating some of the surrounding castles.
+If there had been more time, we could have easily spent a day at each while incorporating some surrounding castles.

 Our first stop was one of the most photographed towns of the Istria region, the coastal town of Rovinj.
 Images can never do it justice.
-Known for its brightly painted buildings, charming streets, and fishing boats that line the seaside while the Church of St Euphemia towers on the hill over the city as if protecting its residents.
+They are known for their brightly painted buildings, charming streets, and fishing boats that line the seaside, while the Church of St Euphemia towers on the hill over the city as if protecting its residents.
 The city has a strong Italian theme but also is very much Croatian.
 We found many waterfront cafes filled with Croatians laughing and enjoying their morning with their fellow kava drinkers.
 There seems to be an embracing of life that is relaxed and meaningful.

 Sveti Lovrec, Porec, Novigard

-We, at that point, were a very short distance to the Italy border with Croatia.
+We, at that point, were a very short distance from the Slovenia border with Croatia.
 Thirty miles further down the coastline, there is the Italian border.
 The borders were closed due to Covid.
-So close but yet so far.
-The original trip that we had to change had us flying out of Trieste, Italy.
-It is a fascinating city with amazing architecture, beautiful beaches, rich history, and castles we would have loved and well…Italian food.
+So close, but yet so far.
+The original trip we had to change had us flying out of Trieste, Italy.
+It is a fascinating city with fantastic architecture, beautiful beaches, rich history, and castles we would have loved and well…Italian food.
 Then there is breathtaking Slovenia too!
 We will make it back!

 The Croatia Riveria